KelvinShadewing/KyrodianLegends/README.md

 #### Maps

 Maps use 16*16 tilesets.
-Tilesets should be embedded; the game engine will check that the appropriate tilesets have been loaded based on their filenames.
+External tilesets can be used.
+Use `tmj` format for maps and `tsj` for tilesets.
+Do not use Tiled's XML formats.

 Maps in the game use three distinct layers: 'ground', 'under' and 'over'.
 Ground is for overworld terrain, and shows up under everything but the background.
 It is not used in platforming sections.